Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/assigning_a_texture.rst

 Creating a new Texture Datablock in a non-empty slot
 ====================================================

-Select a non-empty slot, then click on the :kbd:`+` button.
+Select a non-empty slot, then click on the *Plus* button.

 This will do two things: